Merit (Buddhism): Puñña, kusala and Nirvana

-In the Pāli Canon, an enlightened person is said to be neutral in terms of karma, that is, the person no longer generates karma, merit, or demerit.
+In the Pāḷi Canon, an enlightened person is said to be neutral in terms of karma, that is, the person no longer generates karma, merit, or demerit.
 Some scholars have interpreted this to mean that an enlightened person attains a state where distinctions between good and evil no longer exist.
 Other scholars have criticized this as making little sense, considering how the Buddha would normally emphasize ethics.
 The fact that an enlightened person is neutral in terms of karma, does not mean he is ethically neutral.
 Indeed, the Buddha is quoted in the Tipiṭaka as saying he is foremost in 'higher morality' (adhisīla).
 Keown attempts to overcome this problem by proposing that enlightened people are beyond the accumulative experience of good deeds (merit, puñña), since they are already perfected.
 They therefore do not need to accumulate goodness and the resulting happiness anymore.
 They no longer need to strive for a happy rebirth in the next life, because they have gone beyond rebirth.
 Their enlightenment is, however, an ethical perfection as well, though this is solely described as kusala, not as puñña.